-Better known as tizerzit or tiseghnest, the silver fibulae worn by Timazighen (berber women) is not only a famous piece of jewelry in Morocco, it is also used as a symbol in Henna Art.
-In this class you will learn about the meaning and together we will draw three different models.
+Better known as tizerzit or tiseghnest, the silver fibulae worn by Timazighen (Berber women) is not only a famous piece of jewelry in Morocco, it is also used as a symbol in Henna Art.
+In this course you will learn about the meaning and it's significance.
+Together we will draw different models.

-If you have started your henna journey by using Moroccan henna powder, I’m pretty sure you have seen this type of jewely on the box of Moroccan henna powder.
-What is the link between this brooche and henna powder?
-And why is it relevant to henna designs?
+If you have started your Henna journey by using Moroccan Henna powder, I’m pretty sure you have seen an example of a teseghnest piece on the box of Moroccan Henna powder.
+What is the connection between this brooche and Henna powder?
+And why is it relevant to Henna Art?

 In this class you will learn everything I know about tizerzit.
-I will show you an old silver pair to inspire you.
-I will talk about the cultural background, meanings and its significance in Moroccan Culture.
+I will show you an authentic antique silver pair to inspire you.
+I will inform you about the cultural background, meanings and its significance in Moroccan Culture.
 You will learn different ways to cooperate this piece of jewelry in a Henna Design.

 ~ FREE BONUS ~